puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

 trying to explain how their bug is causing problems in Puppet.

-## Why is my external node configuration failing ?
+## Why is my external node configuration failing?
 I get no errors by running the script by hand.

 Most of the time, if you get the following error when running you client